altocodenl/tagaway/readme.md

 ### Todo beta

+- gotoB v2
+   - Migrate to gotoB v2: https://github.com/fpereiro/gotoB/releases/tag/2.0.0
+      - Put SVGS inline
+   - Long-standing bugs, see after migration to gotoB v2:
+      - Clicking on a tag and a year tag selects two tags (onclick on recycled element gets triggered).
+      - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
+Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
+      - Replicate & fix mysterious shift bug.
+      - Intermittent 403 from GET csrf when already being logged in.
+      - When performance is slow in the browser, double click to open piv when piv is already selected doesn't open the piv.

 - bug with missing AR tags?
 - UX round
    - Backspace when on filter or tag input